-Once you've laid the Skeletal Horror to rest, the Odd Old Man will lay out all of its bones and set about rebuilding it (for 'research purposes', apparently), and would be thankful for your help in defeating it again, one week later, so it doesn't get out and destroy the world or something.
+Once you've laid the Skeletal Horror to rest, the Odd Old Man will lay out all of its bones and set about rebuilding it (for 'research purposes', apparently).
+He would also be thankful for your help in defeating it again, one week later, so it doesn't get out and destroy the world or something.
 (Bad Skeletal Horror, bad!)

 |The small, medium , large and huge fallen stars can boost your XP gain depending on your level.
 To activate your bonus XP, you must click the star.
 Once the bonus XP has been added to your bonus XP pool, the star is removed from your inventory.|

 |Each individual item in the first age set (tiara, amulet, bracelet, cape and ring) grant 1% extra XP each.
 A complete set will grant an additional 1% XP bringing the total to 6% for the whole set.|

 |The Dragon Rider amulet - a quest reward from One of a Kind - will increase the XP gained from burying dragon and frost dragon bones by 50%.|

 |With the salvation, greater salvation, master salvation and supreme salvation auras, you can boost Prayer XP gain by 1%, 1.5%, 2% and 2.5% respectively.
 You also gain a prayer point recovery for every 500 Prayer XP gained (3%, 5%, 7% and 10% respectively).
 These auras are available through the Members Loyalty Programme.|